openaps/docs/docs/docs/Build Your Rig/pi-install.md

 }
 ```

-You will need to replace xx after country with the correct ISO3166-1 Alpha-2 country code for your country - otherwise WiFi is disabled on the Pi.
+You will need to replace xx after country with the correct ISO3166-1 Alpha-2 country code for your country (such as US, UK, DE, etc) - otherwise wifi will remain disabled on the Pi.

 To enable SSH login to the Pi, you will need to create an empty file named `ssh` (with no file extention).
 On Windows, you can make this file appear on your Desktop by opening the command prompt and typing: